thekeen01/htbcli/README.md

 Simple cli to interact with HTB seasonal boxes

 # requirements
 Before starting, you need to generate an API token on HTB to be able to use the cli.
 Simply go to My profile -> profile settings and create an app token.
-Then ensure that the env variabl HTB_API_TOKEN contains your token and the setup will be complete
+Then ensure that the env variable HTB_API_TOKEN contains your token and the setup will be complete

 export HTB_API_TOKEN=eyJ...